By the end of this chapter, you will be able to:

 Wandersman, A., & Florin, P. (2003).
 Community interventions and effective prevention.
 American Psychologist, 58, 441-448.

 Wolfe, S. M. (2019).
 Practice competencies.
-In L. A. Jason, O. Glantsman, J. F. O’Brien, & K. N. Ramian (Eds.), Introduction to Community Psychology: Becoming an agent of change.
-Retrieved from https://press.rebus.community/introductiontocommunitypsychology/chapter/practice-competencies/
+In L. A. Jason, O. Glantsman, J. F. O’Brien, & K. N. Ramian (Eds.), Introduction to Community Psychology: Becoming an agent of change. https://press.rebus.community/introductiontocommunitypsychology/chapter/practice-competencies/

 Zimmerman, L., Lounsbury, D. W., Rosen, C. S., Kimerling, R., Trafton, J. A., & Lindley, S. E. (2016).
 Participatory system dynamics modeling: Increasing stakeholder engagement and precision to improve implementation planning in systems.
 Administration and Policy in Mental Health and Mental Health Services Research, 1–16.